skienzmatishun/rippreport/content/p/FAIRHOPE-FREE-YEAR/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Unelected Fairhope officials exploited state delays to enjoy an unearned fifth year in power while stripping away citizen rights.
+City documents prove leaders used their extra time to collect double salaries and restrict public participation at official meetings.
+We reveal the true cost of giving politicians a free pass with zero voter oversight.
 ---
 I bet only 1 or 2% of the voters in Fairhope know that not one city council person, the mayor or the appointed municipal attorney and municipal judge have been elected or appointed for there 5th year in office.
 The Alabama legislature thought it necessary to postpone municipal elections in 2024 due to the presidential election.
 A free year in office, full family insurance and the ability to make decisions for Fairhope's future, without a single vote cast.
 Only in Alabama.